 Upon being detained on New Year’s Day, the accused made relevant admissions and said: “It was handbags.
 It was more like a grab and a rollabout.”
 He told police it was a “load of shite” that he was running around waving a baseball bat.

 The man’s defence solicitor tells the court that his client could not explain why he smashed the car, but it was ‘hot headed temper’.
 He regretted his behaviour and admitted that he pushed the whole atmosphere into one of ‘high temper, violence and vandalism’.
 The sheriff is told the two parties had ‘put the incident behind them’ and are ‘moving on with their life and have reconciled’.
 The accused is given a community payback order of 180 hours work to be done over the next six months.
-He will be subject to a supervision order for 12 months and must pay the car owner £500 in installments.
+He will be subject to a supervision order for 12 months and must pay the car owner £500 in instalments.

 Housed in a small, windowless room, Glasgow’s specialist domestic abuse court is one of the busiest courts in the country and was set up in March 2009 after the Scottish government agreed that such violence need to be treated as a serious crime.
 It is the real crux of the work of the procurator fiscal’s domestic abuse unit, and similar courts are being set up across Scotland.